 - Parking tickets: Even though parking tickets must be listed on the bankruptcy, 11 USC 523(a)(7) does not permit their discharge; and

-- Debts due to the Department of Public Aid, Unemployment Compensation and other public benefit agencies: The question here is, how was the debt incurred?
-If the debt was the result of an error by the agency involved, the obligation can be extinguished by a bankruptcy.
+- Debts due to the Department of Public Aid, Unemployment Compensation, and other public benefit agencies: The question here is, how was the debt incurred?
+If the debt was the result of an error by the agency involved, the obligation could be extinguished by bankruptcy.

 Note: As discussed previously, it is important to find out from your client how the utility bills were incurred, especially very large bills in the thousands of dollars.
 While these debts can be discharged, a utility bill incurred through fraud or theft can be found to be non-dischargeable.